Maintaining and Repairing County Department Vehicles

 Fleet Maintenance Division Ranks Second in 2011

-County Executive Maggie Brooks announced that Monroe County’s Fleet Division has been ranked the 2nd best Government “Green Fleet” in North America by Government Fleet magazine for 2011.
+Monroe County’s Fleet Division was ranked the 2nd best Government “Green Fleet” in North America by Government Fleet magazine for 2011.
 Government Fleet has previously named Monroe County one of North America’s “Top 100 Government Fleets.”

 Government Fleet examined criteria from various categories to determine the winners of its annual Green Fleet awards.
 Qualifications included: fleet composition, fuel usage and emissions, policy and planning, fleet utilization, education, executive and employee involvement and support programs.